-The course will introduce students to different Yog asanas, relating yoga to overall health, and with
+The course will introduce students to different Yog asanas, relating yoga to overall health, and with realization of how Yoga practice can be applied beneficially to everyday

 COURSE LEARNING OUTCOMES

 CO No. Expected Outcome Learning Domains CO1 Analyze the various stages of Ashtanga yoga.
 U, A CO2 Understand the basic concepts of health and fitness.
 U, R CO3 Demonstrate the different asanas, pranayama's, relaxation techniques and kriyas.
 R, A, CO4 Understand the benefits of yoga and application in daily life.
 U, R, A